-By April 1943, the library could already claim that in theory it had a collection of about 550,000 volumes (which included books not yet received).
-Among these holdings were books that came from France's Alliance Israélite Universelle (about 40,000 books and manuscripts) as well as from the École Rabbinique (about 20,000 volumes).
+from the École Rabbinique (about 20,000 volumes).
 In addition, the IEJ library also 'acquired' Jewish books from Amsterdam's Rosenthaliana (20,000 volumes), in addition to the library of the Portuguese Jewish Seminary Ets Haim and the Sephardic Jewish Community (25,000 volumes), the oldest existing Jewish library in the world.
 And as a result of the ERR's missions in Greece, another 10,000 volumes, mostly from Sephardic communities in Salonica, were included into the IEJ's library.
 In turn, the IEJ became one of "the finest Jewish" libraries on the continent.

 The IEJ, however, also received loot from occupied Soviet territories, such as Hebraica from eastern Ukraine and Belorussia.
 More Judaica came from the Baltics, especially from Lithuania, but after some time, the RSHA started insisting that they needed stronger reference collections.
-By that time, however, many of the most important Jewish collections in the West had already been confiscated.73
+By that time, however, many of the most important Jewish collections in the West had already been confiscated.78

 At the end, the ERR had amassed such an enormous amount of Judaica, including Torah scrolls, that in a report by the ERR on March 18, 1944 there is a note that "There are numbers of Torah rolls [sic: scrolls] lying here, in which the Frankfurt Institute no longer has an interest.
 Perhaps, however, the leather can still have some use for bookbinding.
-Please inform me whether I am to pack available Torah rolls or those which may arrive in the future for the central library."74
+Please inform me whether I am to pack available Torah rolls or those which may arrive in the future for the central library."
+79